 Bowes Railway is located in Gateshead.
 A visit to Bowes Railway represents just the start of the adventure when you use our Gateshead travel itinerary maker to plot your vacation.

-Create a full itinerary - for free!
+Create a full Gateshead itinerary

 Great day out, my son was allowed to get hands on in the workshops , staff are very knowledgeable and friendly. more »

 Bowes Railway was originally a colliery railway built to carry coal mainly from pits in north west Durham to the Tyne at Jarrow.
 The earliest section was designed by George Stephenson and opened on 17 January 1826, making it one of the world’s first modern railways.
 It was 15 miles long when completed in 1855.
 Each end was locomotive worked; the six mile middle section consisting of rope worked inclines with very steep gradients.
 I suggest that you check their website for open days, but this is a real hidden treat in our reigon.
 Consisting of a stretch of land and rail, this lottery supported centre is supporting the skills needed to keep rail maintenance and steam engineering going, they have an actual W.S.T Saddle Tank 040, in tip top condition.
 This place is no york, in terms of train museums, but if you're a fan of steam, diesel or any kind of rolling stock, please check this place out, you won't regret it.